Brian-Magnuson/nico/docs/design/control_flow.md

 Understanding control flow is crucial for generating the correct IR for LLVM.

 > [!WARNING]
-> this document is a work in progress and is subject to change.
+> This document is a work in progress and is subject to change.

 ## Introduction